Santa's Grotto at Darwen Market 2024 - Sat 30th Nov at 10.00

 The Rotary Club of Darwen formed in 1933 and brings together men and women to give service to our community and to enjoy good fellowship.
 We also raise funds to support local, national and international good causes.

 The Club is active in all avenues of Rotary Service.
 Darwen Rotarians have played leading roles in establishing Darwen's Old People's Welfare Centre, the Abbeyfield Society and our Probus Club.
 The Club has a wide range of activities supporting local and international charities.
 The club recently undertook a project to build a Lego© model of Darwen tower to raise £25,000 for local good causes, charities and community groups.
-Currently we are raising £100,000 for the restoration of Darwen's Jubilee Tower.
+We recently raised £100,000 for the restoration of Darwen's Jubilee Tower.
 The club runs other fund raising activities and these are distributed annually to local charities and good causes.

 Internationally the Club sponsors the education of a child in Sri Lanka.
-In the last year we have organised the funding of Shelterboxes and Aquaboxes, School books to Gambia and have supported Mercy Ships.
+In the last year we have organised the funding of Shelterboxes and Aquaboxes and a dental clinic in Nigeria.

 In 1959 proceeds from a Home Trade Exhibition formed the basis of the Rotary Club of Darwen Educational Fund.
 Subsequent legacies from past Rotarians have helped this fund to grow and it assists young persons and educational establishments in the Darwen Area.
 The Club is a supporter of Life Education Lancashire and there work in local primary and secondary schools.
-We have also established RotaKids groups in primary schools in the town.
+We have also established RotaKids groups in primary schools in the town and are in the process of establishing an Interact Group at one of the local Highschools.

 Members are also active in many other spheres of local life, fulfilling the Rotary motto 'Service above Self'.